woowu/ims2-waveform/README.md

-# Receive/Viz Picasso IMS2 A/V signal waveform
+# Receive Picasso IMS2 A/V signal waveform

-## Install the waveform receiver on PC
+## Installation

-You need to firstly install nodejs on your Linux or Window, then change into the uncompressed directory of the ims-waveform followed by running the following command to install all the dependencies:
+To install ims-waveform tool, you need to firstly install nodejs on your Linux or Window.
+Then change into the uncompressed directory of the ims-waveform followed by running the below command to install all the dependencies:

 ```
 npm i
 ```

-## Enable IMS waveform streaming on the meter
+## Enable IMS waveform streaming

 Using a meter TestApp firmware and run the below SCPI command to enable the waveform streaming: